NEC Article 240: Overcurrent Protection & Breaker Sizes

 240.21 Tap Rules

-A tap is a conductor connected to a circuit but not protected at its full ampacity.
-The 10-foot tap rule (240.21(B)(1)): conductor can be unprotected for up to 10 feet if it has ampacity not less than the rating of the device at the tap end.
-The 25-foot tap rule adds additional conditions.
+A tap conductor connects to a circuit but is not protected at its full ampacity at the point of supply.
+The 10-foot tap rule per 240.21(B)(1) permits unprotected conductors up to 10 feet long if the tap conductor has ampacity not less than the rating of the device at the tap end and is enclosed in a raceway.

 Fuses vs Circuit Breakers